pdp10/AstroJournal/README.md

 3. Put this file in the folder raw_reports.

-4. In the main astrojournal folder type the command above ./run_astrojournal.sh or ./run_astrojournal.bat .
+4. In the main astrojournal folder type the command above ./astrojournal.sh or astrojournal.exe .